HongfeiXu/LeetCode/notes/Graph.md

 ![Adjaceny Matrix](https://github.com/HongfeiXu/LeetCode/blob/master/images/adjacency_matrix_representation.png?raw=true)

 Pros: Representation is easier to implement and follow.
 Removing an edge takes `O(1)` time.
-Queries like whether there is an edge from vertex ¡®u¡¯ to vertex ¡®v¡¯ are efficient and can be done `O(1)`.
+Queries like whether there is an edge from vertex â€˜uâ€™ to vertex â€˜vâ€™ are efficient and can be done `O(1)`.

 Cons: Consumes more space `O(V^2)`.
 Even if the graph is sparse(contains less number of edges), it consumes the same space.
 Adding a vertex is `O(V^2)` time.